Solid battery life

 The edges of the device are clean, free of volume controls and a power button.
 The bottom edge of the phone has a 3.5mm headset jack, micro-USB port and a speaker and microphone.

-LG says its the reason the volume and power keys were placed on the back is because that's where your finger naturally wants to rest when you're talking on your phone, which we generally found to be true.
+LG says its the reason the volume and power keys were placed on the back is because that's where your finger naturally wants to rest when you're talking on your phone.
+Perhaps that's true for some, but not all.

-It can become awkward feeling around for the buttons, as In order to get enough pressure onto the power button, you have to hold the G2 a little awkwardly and make sure you get the correct leverage.
+Moreover, it becomes more uncomfortable and awkward when you aren't on the phone and you're feeling around for the buttons.
+In order to get enough pressure onto the power button, you have to hold the G2 a little awkwardly and make sure you get the correct leverage.

 Aside from the power/volume buttons and the camera module, the backside is emblazoned with carrier logos and LG's branding.
 But otherwise, there isn't a whole lot more going on back there.

 Up front you won't find any physical buttons at all.
 The back, home and menu buttons are all soft keys on the display, and will respond with haptic feedback unless you disable it.

 Overall, the design of the LG G2 is nice, with the exception of the placement of the power and volume buttons.
 And although we're not particularly fond of an all-plastic body, it's not so bad here in this case.